 The School of Management's computer lab is located in Jacobs 210.
-This facility houses thirty networked personal computers that are linked to the Internet and are configured to access the UB Mail System.
+This facility houses 30 networked personal computers that are linked to the internet and are configured to access the UB Mail system.
 Each computer is configured with the most current versions of the Microsoft Office suite of products and software specific to School of Management curricula.
 Within the consultant's office, Jacobs 210A, two special configurations have been created for student access.
 One computer has been connected to an optical scanner.
-There is a printer available for students to use with their own personalized resume paper.
+There is a printer available for students to use with their own personalized résumé paper.
 There is a release print workstation in the consultant’s office to ensure the printer is available.

 Additional computer facilities are located throughout the campus, such as those in Baldy Hall, Bell Hall, Clemens Hall and the Undergraduate Library in Capen Hall.
 Several of the facilities are open 24 hours a day.

 Students at UB are required to have access to a computer and printer.
 This access goes beyond what is provided in the university’s public computing sites, the university’s My Virtual Computing Lab and School of Management’s student computer lab located in Jacobs 210.
 While ownership is not strictly required, most will find it essential for success in their academic pursuits.
 If you already own a computer or are looking to purchase a new computer, please refer to the university’s recommended computing standards, in addition to the School of Management’s requirements.